Cryptkeeper/fseq-file-format/README.md

 ##### Code Examples
 ```
-// Decode by ORing the upper 4 bits of the compressionType value against the lower 8 bits of the compressionBlockCount
+// Prefix the 8-bit compressionBlockCount field with the upper 4 bits of compressionType as a 12-bit int within a uint16_t,
+//  this 4 highest order bits will remain zero
 //
 //   +-> unused highest 4 bits,
 //   |   set to zero